software-students-spring2025/1-specification-exercise-amazing_team/README.md

 ## Activity Diagrams

 ### Student Use Case
-**As a student taking midterms, I want to be able to keep track of seat/room availability before I arrive.**
+"As a student taking midterms, I want to be able to keep track of seat/room availability before I arrive."

 ![Activity Diagram 1](uml1.png)

 ---

 ### Club President Use Case
-**As an NYU Student Club President, I want better access to rooms so I can have more flexibility for the times where my club can host events.**
+"As an NYU Student Club President, I want better access to rooms so I can have more flexibility for the times where my club can host events."

 ![Activity Diagram 2](uml2.png)